The Role of IT Auditor

 Challenges and Considerations

-Common Challenges Faced by Professionals in This Field
+Common Challenges Faced by Professionals in IT Auditor

 Challenges include keeping up with rapidly evolving technologies, managing complex regulatory requirements, and addressing cybersecurity threats.